funRiceGenes/funRiceGenes.github.io/_posts/OS/M/2015-01-20-OsMYBGA~OsGAMYB.md

     + Thus, OsGAMYB and OsGAMYB-like genes are regulated by miR159 in flowers
     + Four copies of either GARE or CARE showed transactivation neither by OsGAMyb nor by GA induction
     + <U+2022> Further analysis showed that transcription factor of OsGAMYB was an activator of OsTPP1, and expression of OsGAMYB was decreased by both the exogenous and endogenous ABA, subsequently reduced the expression of OsTPP1, which suggested a new signaling pathway required for seed germination in rice
+    + MiR319-targeted OsTCP21 and OsGAmyb regulate tillering and grain yield in rice
+    + These data suggest that miR319 regulates rice tiller bud development and tillering through targeting OsTCP21 and OsGAmyb
+    + Notably, the tiller number and grain yield increased in STTM319 and overexpression lines of OsTCP21 and OsGAmyb but decreased in OE319a and knockout lines of OsTCP21 and OsGAmyb
+    + Moreover, OsTCP21 and OsGAmyb overexpression lines and STTM319 had increased tiller bud length and biomass, whereas both were decreased in OsTCP21 and OsGAmyb knockout lines and OE319a

 * **Connection**
     + __OsMYBGA~OsGAMYB__, __RPBF~OsDof3__, [Functional dissections between GAMYB and Dof transcription factors suggest a role for protein-protein associations in the gibberellin-mediated expression of the RAmy1A gene in the rice aleurone](http://www.ncbi.nlm.nih.gov/pubmed?term=Functional dissections between GAMYB and Dof transcription factors suggest a role for protein-protein associations in the gibberellin-mediated expression of the RAmy1A gene in the rice aleurone%5BTitle%5D), In this study, I have evaluated cooperative function of GAMYB and a pyrimidine box-binding protein OsDOF3 that influenced the promoter activity of the most predominant GA-responsive gene (RAmy1A) of rice (Oryza sativa)